 The Blu-ray presentation offers a bevy of bonus materials typical of a Pixar release.

 Included with the film on the standard-Blu-ray Disc is an informative commentary with director Pete Docter, producer Dina Murray, and co-writer/co-director Kemp Powers.
-Also included on this disc are a couple of featurettes: the eight minute “Astral Taffy,” about designing the soul world; the 10-minute “Not Your Average Joe,” about crafting Pixar’s first black lead character;
+Also included on this disc are a couple of featurettes: the eight minute “Astral Taffy,” about designing the soul world; and the 10-minute “Not Your Average Joe,” about crafting Pixar’s first black lead character.

 The 4K disc includes just the film presentation without any extras.